cloudmesh/classes/_sources/lesson/prg/python.rst.txt

    system
    2.7.13
    2.7.13/envs/ENV2
-   3.6.1
-   3.6.1/envs/ENV3
-   *ENV2 (set by PYENV_VERSION environment variable)
+   3.6.2
+   3.6.2/envs/ENV3
+   ENV2
    ENV3
-   anaconda2-4.3.1
-   anaconda3-4.3.1
+   * anaconda3-4.3.1 (set by PYENV_VERSION environment variable)

 Let us now create virtualenv for anaconda::

-   $ pyenv virtualenv anaconda2-4.3.1 ANA2
-   $ pyenv virtualenv anaconda3-4.3.1 ANA3
+   $ pyenv virtualenv anaconda3-4.3.1 ANA

 To activate it you can now use::

-  $ pyenv activate ENV3
-  $ pyenv activate ENV2
+  $ pyenv ANA

 However, anaconda may modify your .bashrc or .bash_profile files and , may result in incompatibilities with other python versions.
 For this